matsuand/docs.docker.jp/storage/storagedriver/select-storage-driver.md

 {% comment %}
 ### Docker Engine - Enterprise and Docker Enterprise
 {% endcomment %}
+{: #docker-engine---enterprise-and-docker-enterprise }
-### Docker Engine - Enterprise and Docker Enterprise
+### Docker Engine - Enterprise と Docker Enterprise

 {% comment %}
 For Docker Engine - Enterprise and Docker Enterprise, the definitive resource for which